Followers

 Drums Along the Mohawk

 Stanwix was the anchor of a line of American defenses stretching from Albany to Oneida Lake.
 This was the western frontier with the Iroquois and a strategic position guarding the portage between Oneida Lake and the Mohawk River.
 General Washington recognized its importance and had the old French and Indian War post rebuilt and garrisoned.
-Willett worked tirelessly to prepare Fort Stanwix (also known as Fort Schuyler) for the onslaught that was sure to come.
-It came in the form of a British force under Colonel Barry St. Leger, who laid siege to Stanwix on the third of August 1777.
-St. Leger made the obligatory demand for surrender.
-But Willet refused.
-The defenders hoisted a
+Willett worked tirelessly to prepare Fort Stanwix (also known as Fort Schuyler) for the inevitable attack.
+It arrived in the form of a British force led by Colonel Barry St. Leger, who laid siege to Stanwix on August 3, 1777.
+St. Leger made the customary demand for surrender.

-Herkimer wounded at Oriskany |
+Herkimer was wounded at Oriskany

 Countering Espionage?